lanl/ELEMENTS/README.md

 The **geometry** library combines **SWAGE** with **elements** to deliver the required capabilities to implement a large range of numerical methods on unstructured linear or high-order meshes.

 ## examples
-The example code in the examples folder does a simple average from cells to nodes and then back.
+The examples folder contains a simple code to calculate an average from the cells to nodes and then back.
+A figures folder within the examples folder contains diagrams to illustrate, for instance, the code project layout, geometric index spaces, and various capabilties supported by the **ELEMENTS** library.

 ## Building & Installation